foundweekends/giter8/README.markdown

 The g8 runtime looks for templates in the `src/main/g8` directory of a given github project.
 This structure is used so that it is easy (but not required) for the template itself to be an sbt project.
-Then, a plugin ("giter8-plugin" to be specific) can be use to locally test templates before pushing changes to github.
+That way, an sbt plugin can be employed to locally test templates before pushing changes to github.

 The easy way to start a new template project is with a giter8 template made expressly for that purpose.